RoboDomo/lgtv-microservice/README.md

 # lgtv-microservice
-MQTT  microservice for Denon AVR
+MQTT  microservice for LG TVs

 This microservice communicates with LG TVs and bridges control and status via MQTT.